tesla-cu/website/content/authors/prakriti_sardana/_index.md

 organizations:
 - name: University of Colorado Boulder
   url: "https://www.colorado.edu/"

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-  - Researcher

 # Short bio (displayed in user profile at end of posts)
 bio: Prakriti is a graduate student using computational fluid dynamics to study buoyant non-reacting and reacting plumes.
 Her research interests include computational fluid dynamics as applied to studying fire dynamics and combustion systems.